Welcome to the BigBiocharExperiment

 This is the first large-scale experiment on the use of biochar in allotments and gardens.
 It aims to gather quantitative data on above- and below-ground productivity, and qualitative data on plant and soil health of widely used fruit and vegetable varieties.
 These data, combined with existing information on weather and soil quality, will be used to assess the effects of biochar on the productivity of plants across a range of soils.

 Research on biochar is still in its infancy: we understand the long term benefits it has had on the Amazonian Terra Preta soils, however, long-term studies are only beginning.
 The Big Biochar Experiment aims to quantify the effects of biochar application.
-It is a joint effort led by researchers at Oxford University, Earthwatch and funded by Oxford Biochar.
+The BBE started as a citizen science effort led by researchers at Oxford University and Earthwatch, funded by Oxford Biochar.

 What is biochar?

 Biochar is a carbon-rich product, created by the slow burning of plant material with little or no oxygen.
 Biochar is organic, increases crop yields [3, 4, 5], improves fertilizer efficacy, breaks down pesticides, suppresses methane and nitrous oxide (two aggressive greenhouse gases) [6, 7] and sequesters carbon .
 On a large scale, it is proposed as a method for reversing the carbon dioxide (CO2) build-up in the atmosphere, thus mitigating climate change.